-Lenders can include other sources of income for qualifying purposes, too, such as retirement income, alimony, child support, and Social Security payments.
-If you receive support payments like alimony or child support, these payments must be expected to continue for at least three years after getting the mortgage.
+Lenders have the ability to consider additional sources of income for qualifying purposes.
+This includes various income streams such as retirement income, alimony, child support, and Social Security payments.
+However, it’s important to note that if you receive support payments like alimony or child support, these payments must be expected to continue for at least three years after obtaining the mortgage.

 All income sources must be documented using your most recent W-2s, tax returns, bank statements, and pay stubs.
-Self-employed borrowers typically provide at least two years of business tax returns as well as personal tax returns.
+Self-employed borrowers, on the other hand, typically provide at least two years of business tax returns in addition to personal tax returns.

-Mortgage lenders look at your income in comparison to your existing debt load when approving your home loan.
-Debt-to-income ratio (DTI) refers to the percentage of your gross monthly income that goes toward monthly debt payments (including the future mortgage payment).
+When assessing your eligibility for a home loan, mortgage lenders look at your income in comparison to existing debt obligations.
+Debt-to-income ratio (DTI) represents the percentage of your gross monthly income allocated toward monthly debt payments (including the future mortgage payment).

 For a conventional loan, lenders prefer a DTI ratio under 36 percent.
 However, DTIs up to 43% are commonly allowed.
-And you may even qualify with a DTI as high as 45-50% if you have “compensating factors.”
-These could include a high credit score or large cash reserves in the bank.
+In certain cases, you may even qualify with a DTI as high as 45-50%, if you have “compensating factors.”
+These factors could include a high credit score or significant cash reserves held in the bank.

-To calculate your DTI ratio, add up your monthly debt payments and then divide this figure by your monthly gross income.
+To calculate your DTI ratio, add up your monthly debt payments and divide that sum by your monthly gross income.
 For example, if you have a gross income of $5,000 and monthly debt payments of $1,500, your debt-to-income ratio is 30 percent.

-To get a conventional conforming mortgage, your loan amount must fall within local loan limits set by the Federal Housing Finance Agency (FHFA).
-Loan limits change from year to year, and are generally higher in areas with exceptionally high property values.
-In 2022, the conforming loan limit for a single-family home in most of the U.S. is $, while high-value loan limits go up to $.
+To obtain a conventional conforming mortgage, your loan amount must fall within local loan limits set by the Federal Housing Finance Agency (FHFA).
+These loan limits change annually, and are generally higher in areas with exceptionally high property values.
+In 2024, the conforming loan limit for a single-family home in most of the U.S. is $, while high-value loan limits go up to $.
 You can check your area’s current loan limits here.